Serialist/Serialist/README.md

-##
+# ABOUT ME
+- student
-- HAM, callsign BA3PT, CHDHAM club.
+- HAM, callsign BA3PT, CHDHAM club member.
-- RMer(RoboMaster), from CHD VGD, wheel legged developer.
+- RMer(RoboMaster), team VGD member, developing wheel legged.

 <!--
 **Serialist/Serialist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.